 To the side of the chair in his treatment rooms is a monitor and keyboard.
 The patient can view his dental X-rays on the monitor seconds after they are taken.

-Dr. Silberg doesn't consider himself a technology expert, but said he appreciates the advantages his digital X-ray equipment offers.
+Dr. Silberg doesn’t consider himself a technology expert, but says he appreciates the advantages his digital X-ray equipment offers.

 The Quality of Digital X-rays Compares Favorably with X-ray Film

 If you have a perfect X-ray image in film and a perfect digital X-ray, Dr. Silberg feels the digital version is superior as far as image quality.
 Traditional film is better at detecting cavities so Dr. Silberg does not take the bite-wing films.
 He feels that it is best for the restorative dentist to take those types of views with film.
 It is particularly useful to have digital capability when performing implant surgery because you can check your progress often with very little radiation.
 This provides a great safety factor for the patient to avoid vital structures.
 When you need to wait 5 to 8 minutes to develop a traditional film and when each film has more radiation exposure than a digital image, you naturally take less x-rays during a procedure.

 Another plus is the elimination of processing errors with digital X-Rays, he said.
 When doing a large amount of film processing for many patients in a day, film quality can become poor because you have to change out the solutions, etc. There just isn’t time in a busy day to do this.
 With digital, there is more consistency.

 The digital system also can zoom in on problem areas.
 There are imaging tools built into the software that improve the analysis of the images.
 This is not possible with traditional film X-rays.
 You get more information with less radiation.
 The process helps educate patients.